insure logo

 One of the biggest benefits of a short-term health insurance plan is that it’s typically cheaper than a regular plan.
 If you need temporary coverage and are in good health, short-term coverage is a good option.

 However, short-term health insurance has its limitations and shouldn’t be a long-term solution.
-These plans usually have restricted benefits, leading to high out-of-pocket costs when you need certain types of medical care.
+Short-term plans have restricted benefits, leading to high out-of-pocket costs when you need certain types of medical care.
 Also, if you have pre-existing conditions, you may not qualify for short-term health insurance.

 If you’re considering short-term health insurance, it’s important to first weigh the pros and cons.
 What follows is some key information about short-term health insurance coverage, how much it costs, and what alternatives are available.